hashicorp/consul/website/source/docs/internals/security.html.md

 and spoofing.
 This makes it possible to run Consul over untrusted networks such as EC2 and other shared hosting providers.

-~> **Advanced Topic!** This page covers the technical details of the security model of Consul.
-You don't need to know these details to operate and use Consul.
-These details are documented here for those who wish to learn about them without having to go spelunking through the source code.

 ## Secure Configuration

 The Consul threat model is only applicable if Consul is running in a secure